Financial Aid Satisfactory Progress Policy and Standards

 Good standing status is given to students who meet all three Satisfactory Progress standards (percentage of attempted hours completed, cumulative GPA, and maximum credit limit) or who apply for financial aid for their first quarter of attendance at MCC.
 To remain in good standing, students must meet all three Satisfactory Progress standards each quarter.

-Warning status is given the first time students do not meet all three Satisfactory Progress standards.
+Students in good standing who do not meet all Satisfactory Progress standards are placed on warning status for one quarter.
 Students on warning status are eligible to receive financial aid.
 If at the end of the warning quarter students have met all Satisfactory Progress standards, their status is changed back to good standing.
 If at the end of the warning quarter students have not met all Satisfactory Progress standards, their status is changed to denied.
-Students can only be placed on warning status for a maximum of one quarter while attending MCC.

-Denied status is given to students who either do not meet all Satisfactory Progress standards at the end of their warning quarter or who have already had a warning quarter and did not meet all Satisfactory Progress standards.
+Denied status is given to students who do not meet all Satisfactory Progress standards at the end of their warning quarter.
 Denied status can be appealed.
 See the Appeal Procedures section below.

 Students on denied status who submit and secure approval of an appeal are placed on monitoring/probation status for one quarter.
 Students on monitoring/probation status are eligible to receive federal aid and must meet the following requirements during the monitoring/probation quarter: complete 100 percent of attempted credits, achieve a minimum quarterly GPA of 2.0 or higher, and attempt no more than 150 percent of the credits required for their program of study.
 While on monitoring/probation, students must follow the academic program approved in their appeal.